microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Updating the App to use Azure Cognitive Search: Field Knowledgebase

-Maria can now use the custom connector in the Power App.
+Maria can now use the custom connector in the app.
 But first, she requires a key that grants her the privileges required to connect to the Azure Cognitive Search service.
 Preeti obtains the key from the **Keys** page for the service in the Azure portal, and gives it to Maria:

 ![Search Service key in the Azure portal][154]